 - a gender recognition certificate issued by the Gender Reassignment Board, or

-- a revised birth certificate issued by an RBDM, or
+- a revised birth certificate showing the new sex issued by an RBDM, or

 - a recognised details certificate, which records your new sex and current name, issued by an RBDM.